sidp16/nba-stat-scraping/README.md

 # NBA Statistic Analysis
 Using the [nba_api](https://github.com/swar/nba_api "NBA API Repo") to delve into interesting statistics!
-Below are some of the Linear Regression Models I have created so far through playing around with the API and what it offers.
+Below are some of the Linear Regression Models and Shot Charts I have created so far through playing around with the API and what it offers.

 ## Problem Statement
 I have been watching and following the NBA for nearly 2 years and pride myself on being 'more than a fan' such that I want to gain a better understanding of the game to not only better my own basketball ability but to understand the numbers behind it.
 Channels such as [Thinking Basketball](https://www.youtube.com/channel/UC3HPbvB6f58X_7SMIp6OPYw "Thinking Basketball Youtube Channel"), [Heat Check](https://www.youtube.com/channel/UCmwxBk7Af9OnnloGZzp6JnQ "Heat Check Youtube Channel") and [BBALL BREAKDOWN](https://www.youtube.com/user/bballbreakdown "BBALL Breakdown Youtube Channel") offer in-depth analysis for several players, teams and coaching tactics.
 After watching these channels for the past few years I feel I have a good grasp on what stats mean and how to compare players and potentially teams.